Profound Review 2026: Pricing, Features & Honest Verdict

 Multi-engine AI monitoring across 10+ platforms

-Profound covers more AI engines than anyone else right now: ChatGPT (GPT-4o and browsing model), Claude, Perplexity, Gemini, Gemini Advanced, Microsoft Copilot, Meta AI, Grok, and DeepSeek.
-Each engine gets its own visibility score, citation tracking, and competitive benchmarks.
+Profound covers more AI engines than anyone else right now, and each one gets its own visibility score, citation tracking and competitive benchmarks:

 Compared to Otterly (four engines, add-on fees for more) and Peec AI (similar breadth but no Prompt Volumes or citation depth), the all-inclusive coverage is a clear win.